-By Decree 19 of 2016, the Ruler of Dubai established the Joint Judicial Tribunal (Judicial Tribunal) to resolve conflicts of jurisdiction that may arise between the Dubai Court and the DIFC Courts.
+By Decree 19 of 2016, the Ruler of Dubai established the Joint Judicial Tribunal (Judicial Tribunal) to resolve conflicts of jurisdiction that may arise between the Dubai courts and the DIFC courts.
 The ability to use the DIFC courts to enforce a foreign judgment where the subject matter for enforcement is outside the DIFC is an issue that has been considered by the Judicial Tribunal.
-In determining this issue, the Judicial Tribunal has effectively held that the Dubai Courts have general jurisdiction to enforce foreign judgments in the UAE (where the subject matter is outside the DIFC) and that the DIFC Courts must only exercise this power in exceptional circumstances (as in the case where a defendant has assets within the DIFC).
+In determining this issue, the Judicial Tribunal has effectively held that the Dubai courts have general jurisdiction to enforce foreign judgments in the UAE (where the subject matter is outside the DIFC) and that the DIFC courts must only exercise this power in exceptional circumstances (eg, where a defendant has assets within the DIFC).
 Therefore, it is still unclear whether the DIFC court can be used as a conduit jurisdiction to enforce a foreign judgment.